 The name “Chronic Fatigue Syndrome” has long obscured the serious nature of the disorder.
 Centers For Disease Control (CDC) studies indicate that chronic fatigue syndrome (ME/CFS) patients have disability rates similar to people with multiple sclerosis, lupus, rheumatoid arthritis, heart disease and other serious diseases.
 The FDA’s recent classification of ME/CFS as a serious disorder puts it the same category as disorders such as heart disease, kidney disease, diabetes, etc. ME/CFS is a serious illness that commonly causes long term disability and severe financial and severe financial hardships.

 Studies suggest from 1-4 million people in the U.S. have chronic fatigue syndrome (ME/CFS).
+Extrapolating the results of a 2017 Canadian Survey to the U.S., however, suggests that up to five times more people in the U.S. may be effected.
 Middle-aged women are most commonly affected but the disorder can strike males or females of almost any age.

 The Centers for Disease Control estimates approximately 80% of people that meet the criteria for chronic fatigue syndrome (ME/CFS) in the United States have not been diagnosed.
 With information on ME/CFS appearing in few medical schools doctor ignorance is high and ME/CFS knowledgeable physicians are rare.